FAQ: What do I need to know about HTTPS Only and ArcGIS?

 Note: This is a living document, and the information on this page is updated regularly as we roll out this change.

 What is HTTPS?

 HTTPS, short for Hypertext Transfer Protocol for Secure communication, allows for the secure transmission of data, both incoming and outgoing, between a client, such as a web browser, and the server.
 There is improved performance when using HTTPS coupled with HTTP/2.
 HTTPS/2 is a major revision of the HTTP protocol.
 Content search ranking is improved as well with HTTPS, so for critical applications, HTTPS is strongly recommended.
 Since all data is encrypted, confidentiality is improved, and anyone monitoring the network traffic won’t be able to capture any sensitive information.
-Esri is enforcing HTTPS with HSTS to increase the security posture of the ArcGIS Platform.
+Esri is enforcing HTTPS with HSTS to increase the security posture of ArcGIS.